ChristophZuschnig/katacoda-scenarios/deploying-app-from-image-over-cli/step4.md

 `oc set env dc/sample BLOG_SITE_NAME-`{{execute}}

-so the value of the ConfigMap will taken.
+so now the value of the ConfigMap will taken.